 Watsons Bay Boutique Hotel

 If you’re hoping to take things down a notch and retreat from the frenetic energy of Circular Quay and the Rocks, you can find solace at Watsons Bay Boutique Hotel.
 Rooms feature soft hues and tasteful furnishings, and offer uninterrupted views of the glistening harbour.
-After a day of sightseeing, retreat in your marble bathroom, appointed with a bubbling spa – hello perfection!

 In the morning, sample a continental breakfast, then dig into some hearty lunch and dinner fare at in-house restaurant, The Beach Club.
 For those planning a wedding, corporate, or social event, why not make use of the hotel’s award-winning events team?
 Because let’s face it, any event is better with water views.